 Several reasons can contribute to tracking errors:

-• Cash balance: Funds may need to keep cash for several reasons, such as investor redemption or Income distribution cum capital withdrawal payments.
-This cash is not invested in the index, resulting in different returns.
+- Cash balance: Funds may need to keep cash for several reasons, such as investor redemption or Income distribution cum capital withdrawal This cash is not invested in the index, resulting in different returns.

 Read Also: What is Information Ratio in Mutual Funds?

 For those investing in index funds and exchange-traded funds (ETFs) in India, tracking error is an important measure of how well the fund is meeting its objective.
-These funds aim to generate returns that closely follow their benchmark index.
-A lower tracking error indicates that the fund is successfully mirroring the index, offering investors market-aligned performance.
-On the other hand, a higher tracking error may lead to noticeable differences from the benchmark, which can result in returns that do not meet expectations.
-Tracking error helps investors evaluate how efficiently the fund manager executes strategies and whether the fund aligns with their investment approach.
-It is one of several factors that can be beneficial to consider.
+A lower tracking error indicates the fund is closely mirroring its benchmark index, offering investors market-aligned performance, while a higher tracking error may mean noticeable differences from the benchmark, which can result in returns that do not meet expectations.

 Tracking error is calculated by comparing a fund’s returns with those of its benchmark index over a specific period.
 Here’s a straightforward method: